Dhanasree281/SimplifyMoney/README.md

    - Swagger UI & ReDoc for easy testing

 ---
+## Demo Videos
-##The Demo video of the actual project is attactched in above file:please go through it
+**The Demo video of the actual project is attactched in above file:please go through it

 ## 🎨 Frontend Exploration with AI Tools